Misames/BotDiscord/README.md

     (where `BOT_ID` is replaced by your bot id)

- - Find your id by right-clicking yourself and click `copy ID` in the menuq
+ - Find your id by right-clicking yourself and click `copy ID` in the menu

+ - Now you should create a new file in `src` `settings.js` with this content :

+    ```js
+    {
+      "token": "my.bot.token",
+      "adminId": "245646465465"
+    }
+    ```

+    (`my.bot.token` Will be remplaced by your bot token and `245646465465` is your id of your account.

+:warning: _Your bot token must be private !
+Do not share it !_

 ### Install
 ```shell